jack421myhre/03-password-generator/README.md

 Generate random passwords for use anywhere.
 Does not store passwords for you.
 Upon refresh, the password will be lost.

+## Features

+In the event that the user doesn't copy the password when the alert populates, it is written to the page to copy.

 ## Screenshots

 ![pg1](https://user-images.githubusercontent.com/73844213/188021289-00ccedae-43b3-47a1-b2a9-ea4dac38d664.png)